Cyclone Komen

 Across its path, Komen dropped torrential rainfall, primarily in northwestern Myanmar where the precipitation totaled at 840 mm in Paletwa.
-The rains compounded upon ongoing flooding and contributed to the worst flooding in the country in a century.
+The rains compounded ongoing flooding and contributed to the worst flooding in the country in a century.
 About 1.7 million people were forced to evacuate as flood waters inundated houses to their rooftops.
 About 510,000 houses in the country were damaged or destroyed, and many residents lost their source of income as 667,221 acre of crop fields were damaged.
-The floods killed 132 people, of which at least 39 were directly related to Komen.
+The floods killed 132 people, with at least 39 fatalities directly related to Komen.
 The government requested assistance from the international community to cope with the disaster, considered the worst in the country since Cyclone Nargis in 2008.
-Elsewhere, the storm's flooding damaged 88,900 houses in Bangladesh and covered crop fields for a week; Komen killed 45 people in the country, some of whom due to illnesses spread by the storm.
+Elsewhere, the storm's flooding damaged 88,900 houses in Bangladesh and covered crop fields for a week; Komen killed 45 people in the country, some of them due to illnesses spread following the storm.
 Later, floodwaters affected southeastern India, killing 103 people and damaging or destroying 476,046 houses.